thedon702/Signing-Devices/README.md

 suitable alternative in the future.

-I decided to look into it a little deeper and put this out there, in case other peole have similar problems with the project.
+I decided to look into it a little deeper and put this out there, in case other peole have similar problems with the Seed Signer project.

 -----------
 Grok's summary